ckirkendall/haskell-lisp-tutorial/README.md

 # Adventures in Haskell

-## Tutorial on implementing a lisp in haskel.
+## Tutorial on implementing a lisp in Haskell.

 File | Description
 -----|----------------------------